Nu-SCPTheme/deepwell/README.md

 ## DEEPWELL
 [![Travis CI Build Status](https://travis-ci.org/Nu-SCPTheme/deepwell.svg?branch=master)](https://travis-ci.org/Nu-SCPTheme/deepwell)

 Wikidot-like storage and maintenance system.
-Tracks wikis, users, passwords, pages, files, and manages a Postgres database.
+Tracks wikis, users, passwords, pages, files, and manages the database.
+Requires Postgres 11 or later.
 Its schema and migrations are handled by [Diesel](https://diesel.rs/).

 DEEPWELL provides logical, CRUD-like operations for handling low-level abstracted data such as individual page revisions.
 Verification and permissions checking needs to be handled by the consumer.